ArchieCur/vertex-trail-guide/Module2-GenAI/README.md

 3. **Flash vs. Pro Usage**
 *The Problem:* Using gemini-1.5-pro for simple tasks.
 *The Pitfall:* Pro is 10x more expensive than Flash.
 Flash is optimized for speed and high-volume tasks like summarization.
 **Best Practice:** Use Flash by default.
 Only upgrade to Pro if the logic fails.

 🆘 **What to do if you get in trouble**

 **Model Not Found:**

-- Ensure your region is us-central1.
+- Ensure your region is correct.
 Many new versions of Gemini are not yet available in all regions.

 **Empty Responses:**